Güvenpark

 Güvenpark or Güven Park (literally: Trust Park), is an urban public park located adjacent to the Liberty Square in the Kızılay neighborhood of Ankara in Turkey.
-Established in the 1930s as part of the green belts proposed in the urban plan of the rapid growing capital, the park is noted for its "Güven Monument".
-In mid March 2016, a bomb explosion close to it caused the death of more than 30 people while over 100 were injured.
+Established in the 1930s as part of the green belts proposed in the urban plan of the rapid growing capital, the park is noted for the Security Monument.
+In mid-March 2016, a bomb explosion close to it caused the death of more than 30 people while over 100 were injured.

 Location

 Güvenpark is situated in a central position of Ankara, the Kızılay neighborhood of Çankaya.
 It is bounded by Gazi Mustafa Kemal Boulevard at Kızılay Square on the north, by Atatürk Boulevard on the east and by Milli Müdafaa Street on the west.
 The buildings of the Ministry of Justice and the Ministry of National Education are located to the south of the park.

 Next to the park are the Kızılay metro station servicing Ankaray and the M1 and M2 lines of Ankara Metro as well as many stops of city buses and dolmuş.